 Independent work is something I want to strongly encourage because I know it will help her tremendously down the road with high school and college.

-As I said, some homeschool subjects can be shared – science, history, art, read aloud books, P.E., music, etc. – and some are not (core subjects like reading, writing, and math).
+Some homeschool subjects can be shared – science, history, art, read-aloud books, P.E., music, etc.

 Kids are known for having a short attention span, so sitting them closely together and giving them all different work can be distracting.

 I have even had little disputes break out because the older sister wants to “help” the younger sister, but the younger sister doesn’t want any help.

 Sometimes there is whining because somebody’s assignment looks like more fun.
 And there is the other problem of books, papers, folders, and other supplies spilling into somebody else’s work area.

 3. Noise Level Control

 Another problem we have is noise.
 Keeping my younger students engaged during their lessons usually requires me to be animated and silly.

 We have songs, games, high-fives, and other shenanigans that any independently working older child would find distracting.